 Why Perpetual NDAs Are a Massive Red Flag

-Have you ever seen a contract that says the confidentiality obligations survive “in perpetuity”?
-In plain English, that means forever.
+Have you ever seen a contract that says the confidentiality obligations survive ‘in perpetuity’?
+That single Latin phrase means you’re agreeing to stay silent for the rest of your professional life.

-Now, unless you’re being brought in to guard the formula for Coca Cola, the algorithm behind Google Search, or state level classified intel, there’s almost never a good reason for a contractor non disclosure agreement to last for the rest of your life.
+Unless you’re being brought in to guard the formula for Coca-Cola, the algorithm behind Google Search, or state-level classified intel, there’s almost never a good reason for a contractor non disclosure agreement to last the rest of your professional life.

 Think about how fast things move in our world especially in digital marketing, tech, and design.
 A marketing strategy that feels cutting edge today will be outdated in five years.
 A website that looks stunning right now will feel old in three.
 Expecting you to keep a standard business strategy secret for eternity isn’t just unrealistic it creates a permanent cloud of legal risk that follows you throughout your career.

-In fact, truly indefinite contractor non disclosure agreements are rarely enforceable in many places.
-Courts generally don’t like contracts that lock someone into restrictions that never end, especially when it limits their ability to earn a living.
+In fact, truly indefinite contractor non disclosure agreements are rarely enforceable in both US and UK courts.
+Judges tend to look unfavourably on contracts that lock someone into perpetual restrictions especially when those restrictions limit their ability to earn a living.

 Setting Fair and Realistic Expiration Dates

-You need clear boundaries.
-The length of your confidentiality obligations should actually reflect how long the information is valuable not stretch on forever just because a template says so.
+The length of your confidentiality obligations should reflect how long the information is genuinely valuable not stretch on indefinitely just because someone downloaded a free NDA template.

-For most everyday freelance projects writing blog posts, optimizing SEO, creating logos, building standard business apps a reasonable window is usually 1 to 3 years.
+For most everyday freelance projects writing blog posts, optimising SEO strategies, creating logos, building standard business apps a reasonable confidentiality window is 1 to 3 years.
 After that, the content, strategy, or design has typically evolved, been updated, or simply stopped being sensitive.

 So when you’re reviewing a contractor non disclosure agreement, make a beeline for the “Term” or “Duration” section.
 If you see words like “perpetual,” “in perpetuity,” or there’s no end date at all, that’s your cue to speak up.